Champlain Centre is easy to reach from all directions. If you are traveling from:

 With its significant location on a major water thoroughfare and close to the U.S. - Candian border, Plattsburgh has been the site of a number of historic events including the Revolutionary War's Battle of Valcour Island and the War of 1812's Battle of Plattsburgh; the city has a War of 1812 museum.

-The vast majority of entrances are ADA accessible with ample parking distributed throughout the site.
+ADA accessible entrances are identified below and ample parking is available throughout the site.
 Thank you for shopping at Champlain Centre.

 In addition, please visit our anchor stores for family style and handicap accessible restrooms.